JayArrowz/317-Example/README.md

 # 317-Example for NetScape

 ## Configuration
 Config exists inside appsettings.json.
-Ensure you have the correct ConnectionStrings
+Ensure you have the correct ConnectionStrings to the postgres database

 ## Prerequisites
 * [PostgresSQL](https://www.postgresql.org/download/)